Italy's prison panettone offers sweet way to cut crime

-PADUA, Italy (Reuters) - White-coated bakers are chopping nuts, dipping pastry into liquid chocolate and hanging freshly baked panettone Christmas cake upside down to preserve its domed shape.
+PADUA, Italy, Dec 9 (Reuters) - White-coated bakers are chopping nuts, dipping pastry into liquid chocolate and hanging freshly baked panettone Christmas cake upside down to preserve its domed shape.

 But when one of the all-male team steps outside to smoke, he is in a barred enclosure attached to Padua prison.